 On June 30th, 2020, Governor Ron DeSantis signed Alyssa's law and allocated \$8 million in the State's budget to implement Alyssa's Law.
 FLDOE has indicated funding for this project will exist for at least the next three years.
-Broward County Public Schools selected Safer Watch as our provider of the mobile panic button.
-We have successfully completed all testing of every school site to ensure that all schools can connect with all three Public Service Answering Point's in Broward County.
+Broward County Public Schools selected Safer Watch as the mobile panic button provider.
+We have successfully completed all testing to ensure all schools can connect with all three Public Service Answering Point's in Broward County.